 I am not exactly a sports aficionado, but, I do like the other dynamics, especially financial, that sports of today bring to the table.
 Personally, I like watching football.
 I think I have mentioned somewhere in my profile about my love for the beautiful game.

-So without further ado, here are the top ten richest sports events in the world:
+So without further ado, here are the top ten richest sporting events in the world:

 Organized by the Dubai Racing Club, Dubai World Cup is the richest race meeting on the planet.
-The total prize pool of $30 million is spread across 9 races.
-The grand prize of the night carries a $10 million payday.
+The total prize pool of $35 million was spread across 9 races.
+The grand prize of the night carried a staggering $12 million payday.

 The first three playoffs cut down the number of players to 30 who then enter the last playoff, the Tour championship called the FedExCup.

 The four playoffs will offer a total purse of $35 million in 2018, up from $32 million of last year.
 The winner of the FedExCup will walk away with $15 million, $5 million higher than 2018 purse.

 Tiger Woods happens to be the only golfer to have won the FedExCup twice – in 2007 and 2009.